Sandro404/rtsocket-server/README.md

       });
       return promise;
     },
-    // minimum permissions level needed
+    // [optional] minimum permissions level needed. default is 0 GUEST,
-    GUEST,
+    // [optional] function that checks if the requested attributes are
-    // function that checks if the requested attributes are
+    // suitable for the saved / permitted attributes.
-    // appropriate with the saved / permitted attributes (requestedAttributes, savedAttributes) => {
+    // default is a function that always returns true (requestedAttributes, savedAttributes) => {
       return new Promise(resolve => {
         resolve(properAttributes(requestedAttributes, savedAttributes));